Injuries in a Winter-Weather Ice Accident

 According to the US Department of Transportation Federal Highway Administration, each year over 1,300 people are killed and more than 116,800 people are injured in car crashes on snowy, slushy or icy pavement.

 If you have been injured in an accident that took place on an icy road or under snowy conditions, you have legal rights and you may be entitled to compensation for your injuries and damage to your vehicle.
-Contact our car accident attorneys at Carlson & Burnett to schedule a free accident evaluation at (402) 512-5465.
+Contact our car accident attorneys at Carlson & Burnett to schedule a free accident evaluation (402) 810-8611 or contact us online.
 Our car accident attorneys can help.